wooorm/lowlight/readme.md

 ## Browser

-I do not suggest using the pre-built files or requiring `lowlight` in the browser as that would include a 684kb (196kb GZipped) file.
+It is not suggested to use the pre-built files or requiring `lowlight` in the browser as that would include 838kB (241kB GZipped) of code.

 Instead, require `lowlight/lib/core`, and include only the used highlighters.
 For example:

 ```js
 var low = require('lowlight/lib/core')